zhika-21/bashCH/README.md

    - Increments `count` by 1.
 4. Once `count` reaches 100, the loop stops.

 This will output the first 100 odd numbers, one per line.
-Let me know if you need further clarifications!
+Let me know if you need further clarifications!!